gridworks-io/tor/README.md

 ## Running the container image locally.

-The container image exposes the following ports:
+The container image exposes the following TCP ports:

 - 9050
 - 9051